On this page

 Admin API key

 Your Admin API key is your most sensitive key, and should remain confidential.
 It provides full control of all your indices and data.
 You should only use your Admin API to generate other, more limited API keys for searching and performing indexing operations.
-You should never share it with anyone, including our support team.
+You should never share it with anyone, including the Algolia support team.

 Search-only API key

 As a convenience, Algolia provides you with a search-only API key that allows you to search your data immediately.
 It works on all the indices of your application and is safe to use in your production front-end code.
 Nevertheless, you may want to use this key to create more restricted API keys.
-For example, you can generate a search API key that limits access to only a specific user, a specific index, or a set of indices.
+For example, you can generate a search API key that limits access to a specific user, a specific index, or a set of indices.

 Monitoring API key